Generalization and Robustness of the Tilted Empirical Risk: Introduction

 \section{Introduction}

 Empirical risk minimization (ERM) is a popular framework in machine learning.
 The performance of the empirical risk (ER) is affected when the data set is strongly imbalanced or contains outliers.
-For these scenarios, inspired by the log-sum-exponential operator with applications in multinomial linear regression and naive Bayes classifiers \citep{calafiore2019log,murphy2012machine,williams1998bayesian}, the tilted empirical risk (TER) is proposed by \citet{li2020tilted} for supervised learning application, such as classification and regression problems. \citet{li2020tilted,li2023tilted} showed that tilted empirical risk minimization (TERM) can handle class imbalance, mitigate the effect of outliers, and enable fairness between subgroups.
-Different applications of TERM have been explored, e.g., differential privacy~\citep{lowy2021output}, semantic segmentation~\citep{szabo2021tilted} and noisy label self-correction~\citep{zhou2020robust}.
-In this paper, we aim to corroborate the empirical success of the TERM framework through statistical learning theory.
+For these scenarios, inspired by the log-sum-exponential operator with applications in multinomial linear regression and naive Bayes classifiers \citep{calafiore2019log,murphy2012machine,williams1998bayesian}, \citet{li2020tilted} propose the tilted empirical risk (TER) for supervised learning applications, such as classification and regression problems. \citet{li2020tilted,li2023tilted} showed that tilted empirical risk minimization (TERM) can handle class imbalance, mitigate the effect of outliers, and enable fairness between subgroups.
+Different applications of TERM have been explored, e.g., differential privacy~\citep{lowy2021output}, semantic segmentation~\citep{szabo2021tilted}, noisy label self-correction~\citep{zhou2020robust}, and off-policy learning and evaluation~\citep{behnamnialog}.\footnote{\citet{behnamnialog} use the term log-sum-exponential, which is the same as the tilted empirical risk studied herein.} In this paper, we corroborate the empirical success of the TERM framework through statistical learning theory.

 A central concern in statistical learning theory is understanding the efficacy of a learning algorithm when applied to {\em test} data.
 This evaluation is typically carried out by investigating the {\it generalization error}, which quantifies the disparity between the performance of the algorithm on the training dataset and its performance on previously unseen data, drawn from the same underlying distribution, via a risk function.
 Understanding the generalization behaviour of learning algorithms is one of the most important objectives in statistical learning theory.
-Various approaches have been developed~\citep{rodrigues2021information}, including VC dimension-based bounds~\citep{vapnik1999overview}, stability-based bounds~\citep{bousquet2002stability}, PAC Bayesian bounds~\citep{mcallester2003pac}, and information-theoretic bounds~\citep{russo2019much,xu2017information}.
-However, the TER generalization performance under unbounded loss function has not yet been studied.
-This paper focuses on the generalization error of the tilted empirical risk (tilted generalization error) of learning algorithms.
-Our contributions here can be summarized as follows,
+Various approaches have been developed for empirical risk~\citep{rodrigues2021information}, including VC dimension-based bounds~\citep{vapnik1999overview}, stability-based bounds~\citep{bousquet2002stability}, PAC Bayesian bounds~\citep{mcallester2003pac}, and information-theoretic bounds~\citep{russo2019much,xu2017information}.
+This paper focuses on the generalization and robustness of the tilted empirical risk (tilted generalization error) of learning algorithms.
+Our contributions are: